 A popular method to start a career in full stack development is self-study.
 It’s also clearly the most affordable.
 That said, there are several downsides to learning web development this way.

-First, you’ll have to develop your own curriculum.
+First, you’ll have to develop your own curriculum and determine the web development courses to take.
 This can lead to gaps in knowledge and skills if you’re not careful.

 Second, when you learn on your own, you pass up the opportunity to earn a certificate of completion from a reputable source.
 It can be quite challenging to demonstrate your aptitude to potential employers without certification of some kind.

-Finally, you have to be especially dedicated and really put in the hours in order to be successful.
+Finally, you have to be especially dedicated and really put in the hours of practice to be successful.
 If you can find a mentor or tutor to help you stay on track, you’re much more likely to stick with it.

 Still, it’s certainly more plausible to start learning web development on your own than it is to learn computer science or software engineering.